Family, Friends & Fellow Officers Remember...

 April 12, 2018

 The day Officer Raymond was abducted will be always etched in my memory.
-I prayed for his life.
+I prayed for his life every day.
 After several weeks passed, I had the sad realization that he probably didn't survive.
 I recall feeling angry and helpless.

-The tragedy of Officer Raymond's death is particularly painful because no one could find him despite heroic efforts.
+The tragedy of Officer Raymond's death is particularly painful because he left a wife and young children.
 His memory will always remain with me.

 Steven B. Uhrik